 London, first settled during the reign of the Roman Empire over what is now Britain, is today the capital city of both England and the United Kingdom.
-The city is the most populous with a population of 14,032,000 inhabitants who speak over 300 languages.
+The city is the most populous city in the United Kingdom with a population of 8.6 million inhabitants who speak over 300 languages.
 London is one of the leading global cities in art, entertainment, commerce, finance, fashion, media, and healthcare.
 The city is also one of the world’s leading financial centers and has the fifth largest metropolitan area GDP in the world.
-Because of its cultural capital and having the world’s largest city airport system, London is the most visited city.
-The city also hosts some of the international retailers and billionaires.
-In 2014, London was ranked first in software and multimedia design, technology readiness and also the best in world university ranking.
-There are four World Heritage Sites and some magnificent buildings in London including the Tower of London.
-The number of homeless families has grown significantly in the city because of the increasing population.
+London, which is home to four World Heritage Sites, is among the world's most visited cities.